 Before finding out how to catch a crawfish, you must first know what it is and where it is from.

-A crawfish is a crustacean that is closely related to a lobster but smaller in appearance, and live on fresh water.
-They have several kinds of species but no matter what kind they are crawfish in general are very tasty.
+A crawfish is a crustacean that is closely related to a lobster, but smaller in appearance, and live in fresh water.
+They have several Louisiana crawfish species but no matter what kind they are, crawfish in general are very tasty.
 Louisiana has been famous for its crawfish dishes.

 Tips for Catching Crawfish